ujjalsaha/FacultySearchEngine/README.md

 #### ExpertSearchv2.0 Admin Functionality

 * Admin interface is primarily responsible for receiving university/department/faculty name or urls as input from user to parse, crawl, scrape data, retrieve fields using various text mining approaches and insert structured data to database.
+* The purpose of Admin is t oadd more data from admin provided urls to broader the search results and more data availability.
+This is also an continuous process to enrich the system with more and more data as they are available or explored.
 * For admin functionality the front end file is located at [web/templates/admin.html](web/templates/admin.html)
 * User provides either univseristy name or university url or department url.
 User can also specify University Name and Department name together.
 * The Admin interface receives input from user and asynchronously responds to user that the database will be updated eventually.
 This is `eventual consistancy` model.
 If user closes browser backend server will still be processing the the crawling and scraping.